-Live without fear: Your Creator has made you holy, has always protected you, and loves you as a mother.
-Go in peace to follow the good road, and may the blessing of God, + Father, Son, and Holy Spirit, Mother of us all, be with you always.
+May Christ, who by his Incarnation gathered into one things earthly and heavenly, fill you with his joy and peace; and may the blessing of God Almighty, + Father, Son, and Holy Spirit, Mother of us all, be among you, and remain with you always.
 Amen.